smilodon76/RXOS-amdOS-zergpool/README.md

 save and type $ allow or minestop to start miner.

+change the hashrate in the same format. otherwise the profitability will not work properly. if there is a big discrepancy between the calculated and the real profit, it is because the hashrate is not enough to find blocks in a reasonable time. the more they use this operating system the closer the profits will be to the estimated.

+if you want to make changes to the μπη and the profitability is low, so that the rig is not deactivated, type disallow && minestop

 # For ZERGPOOL algo switching profit

 10 algos supported cryptonight_gpu cryptonight_haven equihash125 equihash144 equihash192 etchash ethash firopow kawpow verthash